A recently posted piece on TodayChristian.net.came across my feed today.

 1. How Did You Become an Atheist?

 I was not raised into a religion, though I wasn’t really taught to despise it either.
-I actually did embrace Christianity for a while, but I found that none of it stood up to reason, nor was it actually very ethical (More not hat in a later essay).
-So I rejected it because I found it unreasonable and frankly, offensive.
+I actually did embrace Christianity for a while, but I found that none of it stood up to reason, nor was it actually very ethical (More on that in a later essay).
+So I rejected it because I found it unreasonable and in many ways, offensive.
 Later, once I began studying other religions and mythologies, it became crystal clear that this one was really no different from all the rest.
-The bible is a mishmash of contradictory ancient texts that only make sense as part of a series of tribal cults, each more backward and barbaric than the next.
+The bible is a mishmash of contradictory ancient texts that only make sense as part of a series of tribal cults, each adding haphazardly onto the last, and none of them even a smidge more enlightened than what one would expect from bronze age patriarchal & sacrificial cults.
 Reading the bible critically, the same way as one would read any ancient text, was more than enough to convince me it is no more credible or authoritative than the Epic of Gilgamesh or the Works and Days of Hesiod (and far less well written and edited).

 2. What happens when we die?